Edward Ecclestone

-Edward Ecclestone (c1647 – 1675) was rector of St Mary’s, Oldswinford in Worcestershire.
+Edward Ecclestone (c.1647–1675) was an English cleric, rector of St Mary's, Oldswinford in Worcestershire.

+Life

 Edward Ecclestone was a son of William Ecclestone of Charnock Richard, Lancashire.
 He was educated at Lincoln College, Oxford, matriculating on 3 July 1663 at the age of 16.
 He was awarded his BA on 24 February 1666.
 He died and was buried at Oldswinford on 24 January 1675.

 Career

-Ecclestone was the household chaplain to Thomas Foley appointed on the recommendation of Richard Baxter.
+Ecclestone was the household chaplain to Thomas Foley, appointed on the recommendation of Richard Baxter.
 According to Nash (citing the Register of Bishop Walter Blandford), Foley presented Ecclestone as rector of Oldswinford on 17 May 1673.
 Ecclestone corresponded with Baxter about conforming, with the exchanges becoming acrimonious as Ecclestone decided to conform.